Adamo Paolo Cultraro

-Adamo Paolo Cultraro (born June 6, 1973) is an Italian–American filmmaker, director, writer, and producer.
+Adamo Paolo Cultraro is an Italian–American filmmaker, director, writer, and producer.
 He is the founder of Taormina Films, a production company.

 Cultraro was born in Toronto, Ontario, Canada, to Italian parents.
 His first language was Italian and he still speaks it fluently.
-Cultraro has directed webisodes, a TV pilot, numerous shorts, and recently the feature film Corrado, starring Tom Sizemore, Johnny Messner, Candace Elaine, Edoardo Ballerini, Tony Curran, Frank Stallone, and Joseph Gannascoli.
-Cultraro's latest action feature film is Tactical Force, starring Stone Cold Steve Austin, Michael Jai White, Michael Shanks, Lexa Doig, and Keith Jardine, and released by Vivendi Entertainment.
+Cultraro has directed webisodes, a TV pilot, numerous shorts, and the feature film Corrado.
+Cultraro's 2011 action feature film, Tactical Force was released by Vivendi Entertainment.
 Tactical Force debuted at #24 on IMDb's Star Meter and went on to become #10 in the top ten best selling DVDs in the United States for the month of August 2011, making it among the most successful DVD releases of a Stone Cold Steve Austin picture ever produced.